-If you want to only apply a filter to one or two gauges, and they're linked to a dataset that's tied to even more gauges within that dashboard, then create a new gauge or modify an exisiting one.
+If you want to only apply a filter to one or two gauges, and they're linked to a dataset that's tied to even more gauges within that dashboard, then create a new gauge or modify an existing one.

 So you've found that while your dashboard filter is helpful, it covers a little too much.
 As mentioned in the previous section, once you apply a filter to one gauge, any other gauge there belonging to the same dataset will also be filtered.

 For this instance, it's best to create or modify an existing gauge.
-It's important to note modifying an exisiting gauge leads it to appear differently across any report, dashboard, or goal list where it's in use.
+It's important to note modifying an existing gauge leads it to appear differently across any report, dashboard, or goal list where it's in use.
 First check the Usage panel in the gauge builder to see which dashboards and reports are already using it.
-You're best bet is to just copy the gauge, change its name, and then update your filters from there.
+Your best bet is to just copy the gauge, change its name, and then update your filters from there.
 Saving it as a new one will avoid overriding one of the defaults or existing gauges that may be in use by another teammate.

 Using a Dashboard Filter with a Gauge that's Filtered